Ogden Kraut: Fundamentalist activities

 In 1972, Kraut was excommunicated from the LDS Church by Grantsville Stake President Kenneth Clark Johnson Sr (1917–2009) for "apostasy", which included his belief in polygamy.
 The FBI investigated claims that the church had conducted a wiretapping operation against Kraut.

 Kraut was briefly affiliated with the Confederate Nations of Israel, a loose network of fringe religious practitioners founded in 1977 by Alex Joseph.
 The group consisting of some 400 members spread throughout the United States.
 About a quarter of the membership practiced some type of polygamy.
 However, this was not an LDS fundamentalist sect but rather a confederation of independent "patriarchs" which included "Catholics, Protestants, Eastern religionists, atheists, and sexually-active homosexuals".
 Kraut was initially one of these patriarchs, although he later withdrew.

 The Singer–Swapp standoff occurred on January 16–28, 1988 near Marion, Utah.
 Members of a fundamentalist Mormon group bombed a local church, which led to an armed standoff with law enforcement.
-Ogden, who was acquainted with the family, was permitted to bring them food and supplies on January 25.
+Ogden, who was acquainted with the family at the center of the incident, was permitted to bring them food and supplies on January 25.
 He carried letters between Utah Governor Norman Howard Bangerter (1933–2015) and the polygamists.
 Authorities wished to counter public perceptions that they were employing psychological warfare and or siege tactics.
 Law enforcement hoped that Kraut or the governor's letter would influence the outlaws to negotiate or surrender, though ultimately one law officer died and officials forced their way into the Swapp compound.
 Nonetheless, Kraut's attempts at mediating and de-estalating the situation won him the respect of the law enforcement agencies.
 Later, when Kraut's polygamy became more widely known, the local FBI chief and Utah attorney general intervened to protect Kraut's position as a civilian employee of the U.S. Army.